Kirti Chandra Borbarua: Role in the marriage of Kuranganayani

 When Keertichandra Barbarua reached Roha the Burmese decided to retreat from Manipur.
 So the king of Manipur decided to give his daughter Kuranganayani to Rajeswar Singha as a sign of friendship.
 Keertichandra Borbarua told the king that the King of Manipur had a daughter whose name is Kuranganayani.
 The king of Manipur was the descendant of Babrubahan.
 So there was no doubt that he was Kshatriya for which Swargadeo should marry the princess Kuranganayani.
 After hearing these Swargadeo Rajeswar Singha decided to marry Kuranganayani.
 In this marriage the family of Joy Singha was present.
-The marriage took place at the bank of river Sonai.
+The marriage took place at the bank of river Sonai (present-day Cachar district of Assam).
 It was a Chaklang form of marriage.

 Burning of the Buranjis

 Keertichandra Borbarua was from the house of Bokotiyal.
 One of the ancestors of these house was engaged in the work of tailoring in the house of a Goriya for which the Bokotiyal was called the 'jolombota Goriya'.
-Disturbed by the influrnce of Keertichandra Borbarua in the royal court Numali Borgohain decided to write a Buranji humiliating Keertichandra for his low birth.
+Disturbed by the influence of Keertichandra Borbarua in the royal court Numali Borgohain decided to write a Buranji humiliating Keertichandra for his low birth.
 After writing the Buranji Numali Borgohain named it "Chakaree Phetee'.
 Hearing these Keertichandra Borbarua brought his relative from Burma and proved that he was real Ahom.
 Keertichandra also decided to burn all the Buranjis where there were wrong.
 After taking permission of Rajeswar Singha Keertichandra burnt all the Buranjis where he found wrong.
 Keertichandra Borbarua also returned the Buranjis which he found true.